-Disclosure Quantity Units Percentage of procurement budget N/A % used for significant locations of operations that is spent on local suppliers Which stakeholders are affected?
-Management Approach What is the impact and where does it occur?
-What is the organization's which stakeholders are affected?
+Disclosure Quantity Units Percentage of procurement budget N/A % used for significant locations of operations that is spent on local suppliers W. 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 1 What is the impact and where does it occur?
+What is the organization's Which stakeholders are affected?
 Management Approach involvement in the impact?
 Identify the impact and where it occurs (i.e., primary business operations and/or supply chain) Indicate involvement in the impact (i.e., caused by the organization or linked to impacts thought its business relationship) (e.g., employees, community, suppliers, government, vulnerable groups) What policies, commitments, goals and targets, responsibilities, resources, grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 There are no expected purchases or sale of plant and significant equipment within the next 12 months as the Company is not engaged in any manufacturing business.
 Not being engaged in the manufacturing of any product, the Company does not require any raw materials, energy or other items from suppliers for conducting its business.
 Not Applicable There is no competition with respect to other train services.
-Instead, the MRT project complements other train systems and various public transportation modes available in Metro Manila such as buses, taxis and FXs.
+Instead, the MRT project complement other train systems and various public transportation modes available in Metro Manila such as buses, taxis and FXs.
 Passengers along EDSA have a choice between riding the MRT system and using the described alternatives.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach

 Identify risk/s related to material topic of the organization Not Applicable Not Applicable Not Applicable What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization The Parent Company, through its holdings in Monumento Rail, will continue to actively pursue its participation in the train system extensions (e.g., Makati Loop and Airport Link) and capacity expansion via procurement of additional trains/vehicles.
-Government As at December 31, 2021, Monumento Rail has no commercial activity and is in the process of negotiating with the Government towards the submission of a proposal for the said projects.
+Government As at December 31, 2022, Monumento Rail has no commercial activity and is in the process of negotiating with the Government towards the submission of a proposal for the said projects.